E-mail: email@example.com Donald E. Parker, PE, CVS

 He was Senior Vice President of Government Property Investors, Inc. (GPI) with responsibility for conducting due diligence in assembling a $446 million dollar portfolio of some 30 buildings located in 17 States and the District of Columbia.
 These properties amount to more than 3.6 million square feet of space leased to the Federal Government on a fully serviced basis.
 Mr. Parker was instrumental in the assembly of this portfolio in just a three-year time frame.
 He served as Project Executive in the design and development of 5 of these properties.
 He directed the operations of all properties through a field and headquarters staff of 25 people with a below budget performance for three consecutive years.

-He was Senior Vice President, RRP Management Corp., with responsibilities for managing the operations of a portfolio of more than 480 properties and 6.7 million square feet of space.
+He was Vice President of Operations, RRP Management Corp., with responsibilities for managing the operations of a portfolio of more than 480 properties and 6.7 million square feet of space.
 These properties included some 350 Post Offices with the balance being institutional space occupied by Federal, State, and local government.

 Mr. Parker was an Associate of Smith Hinchman & Grylls Associates, Inc., Washington, D.C.(now The Smith Group).
 His major clients in the USA were United Technologies, Digital, GTE, and Raleigh Enterprises.
 He led management study teams.
 He submitted development proposals, selected design & construction teams, established nominee corporations and prepared management plans, design plans, design analysis, construction plans, financial plans and price proposals for bidding.
 During this period, he developed and submitted the winning proposal for development of a $190 million Federal Office Building in Oakland, California.